The Ultimate Baja California Travel Guide

 Another way to prepare for your trip to Baja is to study what you can do to be a more mindful traveler.
 For example, be prepared to use water sparingly, as Baja has the lowest availability of fresh water in Mexico.

 Go off the beaten path and support small, local businesses and services.
-It is recommended to look for businesses that promote local economic growth and respect the environment, like boat tours that make a point to respect sea animals.
-You can tell by how their boats are built and how slow they maneuver the vessels around whales.
+It’s recommended to look for businesses that promote local economic growth and respect the environment, like boat tours that make a point to respect sea animals.
+You can tell by how their boats are built and how slowly they maneuver the vessels around whales.
+After all the preparation, it's time to enjoy all that Baja has to offer, from the remote to the lively.

 Written By